MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

 1. Save the pipeline and run it.
 It should run successfully with the build configuration set to `Release`.
 You can verify this by looking at the logs of the 'Build' task.

-> [!NOTE]
-> Following this approach, you can secure your variables and parameters by using variable groups without having to hardcode them in YAML files.
+> **Note**: Following this approach, you can secure your variables and parameters by using variable groups without having to hardcode them in YAML files.

 #### Task 4: Validating mandatory variables and parameters